whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 ![The requirements tab](./images/stlite_sharing_requirements_tab.png)

-The package names written in the editor on this tab will be passed to [`micropip.install()`](https://pyodide.org/en/stable/usage/api/micropip-api.html#micropip.install) (with _stlite_ on the Pyodide runtime, [`micropip`](https://pyodide.org/en/stable/usage/api/micropip-api.html) is used as a package manager) when clicking the "Save" button.
+The package names written in the editor on this tab will be passed to the package installer [`micropip.install()`](https://pyodide.org/en/stable/usage/api/micropip-api.html#micropip.install) internally (on the Pyodide runtime, [`micropip`](https://pyodide.org/en/stable/usage/api/micropip-api.html) is used as a package manager) when clicking the "Save" button.
 Write one package name per line.

 This is a special tab in that the file content is not saved into the file system.
 It is used only for specifying the package names passed to `micropip.install()`.